Jeffrey Wright Bio: In His Own Words – Video Exclusive, News, Photos, Age

 Jeffrey Wright Career

 Wright started his career in off-Broadway plays in New York City and Washington, D.C.
 He made his first film appearance in 1990 in the legal drama Presumed Innocent, which starred Harrison Ford, as a prosecuting attorney.
-In 1991, Wright joined The Acting Company, a national touring company that travelled to put on plays, for productions of A Midsummer Night’s Dream and Blood Knot.
+In 1991, Wright joined The Acting Company, a national touring company that traveled to put on plays, for productions of A Midsummer Night’s Dream and Blood Knot.

 His breakthrough performance came on the stage in 1994 in Tony Kushner‘s play Angels in America.
 Wright was cast as Norman “Belize” Arriaga, a gay nurse who’s the ex-boyfriend of main character Prior Walter and is forced to take care of Roy Cohn as he is dying of AIDS.
 His harrowing performance in the seven hour play would net him the 1994 Tony Award for Best Featured Actor in a Play.